lasiqueira/web-music-streaming/README.md

 * Ruby on Rails

-* Javascript

-* JQuery

-* HTML/CSS

 * Amazon Webservices (S3)

 * Sqlite/Postgresql

-The objective of this project is learning and using as a school project.
+The objective of this project is learning and using it as a school project.